-CAREER-BASED INTERVENTION
+WORK-BASED LEARNING

-Career-Based Intervention (CBI) is a career-tech program for students identified as disadvantaged (academically, economically or both) and having barriers to achieving academic and career success.
-This application-based program helps students explore their future career path while earning credit toward graduation.
+Work-Based Learning is an application-based program that helps students explore their future career path while earning credit toward graduation.
 Students will learn employability skills such as how to search online for a job, how to complete an online application, and techniques for successful interviewing.
 Also covered in this course is information on career sectors, occupational information, career education, consumer education, and instruction in soft skills.
-Students may earn two Ohio graduation seals through CBI including the Ohio Means Jobs Readiness Seal and the Industry-Recognized Credential seal.
-Students will be required to acquire and sustain employment and successfully complete the RISE Up Customer Service and Sales and RISE Up Retail Industry Fundamentals online curriculum in addition to passing a final exam in each course.
+Students may earn an Ohio graduation seal through the Ohio Means Jobs Readiness Seal.
+Students will be required to acquire and sustain employment.